Quick links this section: Early Management I Home Dialysis I Unit-based Dialysis I Transplantation I Conservative care

 - regular fitness or exercise plan

-Useful KHA webpages: Organ Donation I Live Kidney Donation I Transplantation
+Useful KHA pages: Organ Donation I Living Kidney Donation I Transplantation

 CONSERVATIVE OR SUPPORTIVE CARE